AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 Because there is an assumption that clients are not trustworthy, all clients (C) must be verified via a password before being issued a token.
-When an administrator (A) first creates a user, the server (S) issues a one-time password of 8-16 randomized characters.
+When an administrator (A) first creates a user, the server (S) issues a one-time password of 8 randomized characters.
 This password is communicated to the new user via the administrator, and upon their first successful entry to the server they are told to enter their new password.
 They will then use this password for all subsequent attempts to enter the server.
+At this point the one-time password is stored as the salt for that specific user, and a derived key created with PBKDF2, using the user password and salt, is also created and stored.

 * Administrator creates a new user, is issued one-time password by server
 * S -> A: `one-time password`